tenet-ac-za/safire.ac.za-website/content/technical/attributes/edupersonaffiliation.md

   Note that where an affiliation value above says "implies&hellip;" the implied values **must** also be included in the returned set.
 The most significant/primary one from the set can then be returned separately as [_eduPersonPrimaryAffiliation_](/technical/attributes/edupersonprimaryaffiliation/).

-  This implication results in the nesting of values such that the outermost one covers all of the inner ones:
+  The non-normative diagram below shows how the implied values result in nesting such that the outermost value implicitly includes all of the inner ones.
   ![Nesting of eduPersonAffiliation values in SAFIRE](/wp-content/uploads/2017/10/Nesting-of-eduPersonAffiliation-values.svg)

 attributeOid: urn:oid:1.3.6.1.4.1.5923.1.1.1.1